c4arl0s/8Remotes/README.md

 * master
 ```

-You should find a new **dummy** branch in her **local** branch listing.
-I said that **git fetch** and **git push** are **almost** opposites because **pushing creates a new local branch**, while **fetching imports commits into remote branches**.
+You should find a new dummy branch in her local branch listing. **I said that git fetch and git push are almost opposites because pushing creates a new local branch, while fetching imports commits into remote branches**.

 Now put yourself in Mary's shoes.
-She was a developing in her own repository when, all of a sudden, a new **dummy** branch appeared out of nowhere.
-Obviously, pushing branches into other people's repositories can make for a chaotic workflow.
-So, as a general rule, **you should never push into another developer's repository.
-But then, why does **git push** even exist?
+She was a developing in her own repository when, all of a sudden, a new dummy branch appeared out of nowhere.
+Obviously, pushing branches into other people's repositories can make for a chaotic workflow. **So, as a general rule, you should never push into another developer's repository**.
+But then, why does git push even exist?

-Over the next few modules, we will see that pushing is a necessary tool for maintaining public repositories.
+**Over the next few modules, we will see that pushing is a necessary tool for maintaining public repositories**.
 Until then, just remember to never, ever push into one of your friends's repositories.
 Let's get rid of these dummy branches and return to our repository.

 ```console
 $ git branch -d dummy